If you have to repay student loans, you’re vulnerable to student loan repayment scams.

 You’re a recent college grad.
 Congratulations!
 In addition to finding a job and starting a life, you now have to worry about coming up with hundreds of dollars a month (or even more) to repay a federal government-backed tuition loan.
 So, the very mention that there’s an opportunity to write it all off for good is certainly going to attract your immediate attention.
 In simple terms, you’re vulnerable to student loan forgiveness scams.
 The problem is that it’s all a hoax.

 Over most of the past decade, a plague of spam emails, robocalls and aggressive online ads from student loan forgiveness scams have been circulating in cyberspace.
-They inform holders of outstanding student loans that procedures initiated by former president Obama now enable them to apply for one or more types of forgiveness plans.
+Some emails even have (illegally) sported the logo of the U.S. Department of Education.
+Whatever the format, they inform holders of outstanding student loans that procedures initiated by former president Obama now enable them to apply for one or more types of forgiveness plans.
 The ads direct applicants to websites where they register for a fee.
 The fee is usually between 1%-5% of the existing principal.
 Some offer a fixed rate registration fee of as much as $1,000.

 Usually the sites also ask the applicant to provide a power of attorney.
 Of course, they won’t admit it, but that will allow the scammers to make their money.
 The scammers have two options.
 One is to pocket the application fee and disappear.
 The second is to use the power of attorney to consolidate the student debt with higher interest rate loans and pocket the difference.
 In that case, you’ll wind up paying for it, for as long as it takes until you pay off the loan.